2.2 Summary of material accounting policies

 Internally developed intangible assets

-Expenditure on the research phase of projects is recognized as an expense as incurred.
+Expenditure on the research phase of projects is recognised as an expense as incurred.

-Costs that are directly attributable to a project's development phase are recognized as intangible assets, provided the Company can demonstrate the following:
+Costs that are directly attributable to a project's development phase are recognised as intangible assets, provided the Company can demonstrate the following:

 • i ts intention to complete the intangible asset and use or sell it